shankhapaul22/Bike-Rentals/README.md

 There is still room for implementing different methods to lower error:

-- creating additional features, such as combining humidity, temperature and wind speed.
 - utilizing XGBoosting which is another ensemble tree method that applies the principal of boosting.
-- applying Multiple correspondence analysis (MCA) with dummy columns and/or Principal Component Analysis (PCA) to reduce dimensionality.
+- applying Principal Component Analysis (PCA) to reduce dimensionality.

 It would be interesting to predict the `casual` and `registered` rentals instead of `cnt` and see how they differ.
 We could also use the date and predict rentals in a sequential manner using LSTM rather than each hour as independent.